geometor/euclid.geometor.com/pages/02.elements/01.book-1/04.propositions/34.proposition-34/article.md

     -
 ---

-In parallelogrammic areas the opposite sides and angles are equal to one another, and the diameter bisects the areas.
+In parallelogrammic areasi [^1] the opposite sides and angles are equal to one another, and the diameter bisects the areas.

 ===